- 18:30: doors open, pizza, beer, networking

 - 21:30: Close

-• Leveraging expert knowledge: developing and deploying probabilistic graphical models for commercial insurance clients - Anna Schroeder
+• Leveraging expert knowledge: developing and deploying probabilistic graphical models for commercial insurance clients - Michael Thomas and Anna Louise Schröder

 Commercial insurers cover ‘unusual’ risks – not your or my home insurance, but that of a large car manufacturer’s production site, a fleet of aircrafts, art works, satellites.
 The list is long and no insurance solution is the same as another.
 To price risks, we cannot rely on a vast data set of existing customers’ behaviour.
 Instead, we work with risk engineering experts who specialise for instance in the assessment of fire risks in commercial real estate, such as manufacturing sites.